 Four types of net lease REITs exist.

-Triple Net Lease – The tenant pays the base rent plus the property taxes, insurance, and building maintenance.
+Triple Net Lease REIT – The tenant pays the base rent plus the property taxes, insurance, and building maintenance.

 The single-tenant triple net lease is popular.
 The real estate property tends to be a standalone structure, and the lessee is often a national retail chain, like Bass Pro Shops, AMC Theatres, U-Haul, Advance Auto Parts, Walgreens, 7-Eleven, LA Fitness, etc. The tenants are often market leaders with a sound financial position because of the long-term leases.